 Lisa O. Monaco

-Former Homeland Security and Counterterrorism Advisor to the President and Deputy National Security Advisor, and Former Assistant Attorney General for National Security
+Former Homeland Security and Counterterrorism Advisor to the President and Former Assistant Attorney General for National Security

 Lisa O. Monaco has spent more than two decades in public service and in senior management and advisory positions in national security.
 As the President’s Homeland Security and Counterterrorism Advisor from 2013-2017 she coordinated the federal government’s crisis management and response to a wide array of risks and challenges – from cyber threats and pandemics to terrorist threats – and chaired the Cabinet-level Homeland Security Council Principals Committee to advise the President on homeland security issues and crises.